dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 {{< /admonition >}}

-Moving forward, we now need to confirm a few things in order to make things a bit more clearer.
-For starters move to an empty desktop/workspace and open a window and see if it the window has any parents or, not.
+Moving forward, we now need to confirm a few things to make things a bit clearer.
+For starters move to an empty desktop/workspace and open a window and see if the window has any parents or, not.
 Do this by issuing the following command.

 ```bash